smasky/SWAT-UQ/docs/best_management_practices.md

 ## Background

-When watersheds are impacted by nonpoint source pollution, the integration of the SWAT model with best management practices has proven to be a reliable and effective tool.
+When watersheds are impacted by nonpoint source pollution, the integration of the SWAT model with best management practices (BMPs) has proven to be a reliable and effective tool.
 This example come from the [article](https://www.sciencedirect.com/science/article/pii/S0043135424016877)(Long et al, 2025).

 <figure align="center">
   <img src="./pic/sihu.svg"  width="600"/>